plurimath/html2asciimath/README.md

+## DEPRECATION NOTICE: This repository is no longer maintained.
+Please visit [Plurimath](https://github.com/plurimath/plurimath) for the latest updates and features.

 # HTML2AsciiMath

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/html2asciimath`.
 To experiment with that code, run `bin/console` for an interactive prompt.